 Once the form is submitted, we will reach out to you with next steps and information on our Welcome Webinar.
 Thank you again for your time and interest!

-Our Women’s Power Collaborative (WPC) is the only national-level body dedicated to achieving a gender-balanced democracy.
-The WPC will act as a networking, strategizing, and resource-sharing hub that builds women’s political power with our “twin-track” approach, which pair preparing individual candidates to run for office with systems strategies that remove barriers and create the ecosystem necessary for their success.
-As the only national-level coordinating body, the Women’s Power Collaborative fills a major gap in the women’s representation space and will facilitate a more transformative and sustainable impact to build women’s political power.
+Our Women’s Power Collaborative (WPC) is the only national-level body dedicated to achieving a gender-balanced democracy by advancing a twin-track approach.
+The WPC is a networking, strategizing, and resource-sharing hub that pairs preparing individual candidates to run for office with systems strategies that remove barriers and create the ecosystem necessary for their success.
+The Women’s Power Collaborative fills an important gap in the women’s representation space and will facilitate a more transformative and sustainable impact to build women’s political power.

 Women’s political representation is vital to sustaining good governance worldwide.
 But while women comprise over half of the world’s population, men still hold the majority of seats in almost every legislature.
 Research has shown that diversity in political representation leads to more inclusive and effective lawmaking.
 Women, in particular, bring different forms of consensus building and attention to various policy issues, including but not limited to “women’s issues” such as healthcare, childcare, and education.
 This means that political processes and outcomes suffer when women are excluded from office.

 RepresentWomen has been studying the relationship between voting systems and women’s political representation for the last five years.
 Through our research, we have found that voting systems shape opportunities for women to enter politics.
 In both the United States and around the world, cases like New York City, South Africa, and New Zealand further demonstrate the viability of major system changes and the potential impact of adopting a new voting system.